threefoldtecharchive/jumpscale9_prefab/docs/cuisine.apps.md

-# cuisine.apps
+# prefab.apps

-The `cuisine.apps` module is for application management.
+The `prefab.apps` module is for application management.

 Examples of methods inside an application: